 Maybe your problem isn't really with APS, however.
-Maybe it's with someone who filed what you believe was a false report about you.
-If this happens, you may be able to sue them in state court for defamation or intentional infliction of emotional distress if they acted in bad faith (but probably only if they acted in bad faith).
+Maybe it's with someone who filed a false elder abuse report against you.
+Assuming they acted in bad faith, you may be able to sue them in state court for defamation or intentional infliction of emotional distress.

 Adult Abuse Cases Are Pervasive

-According to the United States Department of Justice (DOJ), more than 10% of people over the age of 65 in any given year suffer some form of abuse:
+According to the United States Department of Justice (DOJ), more than 10% of people over the age of 65 in any given year suffer some form of elder abuse, including:

 - Physical abuse

 False Charges of Adult Abuse Can Be Devastating

 APS receives many reports of alleged abuse that are potentially inaccurate or even false.
 False charges of elder abuse can be devastating, both financially and emotionally.

 Suppose you get a call from an APS caseworker named Shirley.
 She tells you that they are investigating a claim of older adult abuse involving your 86-year-old mother.
 You're shocked.
 You have a close relationship with your mom — as her primary caregiver with power of attorney — so you figure you would know if your mom was being abused.
 Turns out your jealous sister reported you for financial exploitation, falsely claiming that you had been taking money out of your mom's account for yourself.

 APS decides to investigate.
 Although it would be a great idea to get legal advice at this point, you decide on your own to simply cooperate with the investigation.
 You present Shirley with carefully maintained financial records reflecting that no cash has left your mom's account and that none of the checks she wrote was made out to you.
 Shirley gives you her phone number and tells you that she will be in touch.